Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Related Work

-There has been also an extension of the tweet formulation: \citet{vo-lee-2020-facts} looked into multimodality.
+\citet{vo-lee-2020-facts} looked into multimodality.
 They focused on tweets that discuss images and tried to detect the corresponding verified claim by matching both the text and the image against the images in the verified claim's article.
+They mined their dataset from pairs of tweets and corresponding fact-checking articles proposed by Twitter users as a response. \citet{AACL:2022:CrowdChecked} used a similar crowd-checking idea, and further proposed how to learn from potentially noisy data.

 Finally, the task was also addressed in a reverse formulation, i.e., given a database of fact-checked claims (e.g.,~a short list of common misconceptions about COVID-19), find social media posts that make similar claims \cite{hossain-etal-2020-covidlies}.

 Unlike the above work, our input is a \emph{document}, and the goal is to detect all sentences that contain a claim that can be verified by some previously fact-checked claim (from a given database).